BORN TO BEAT THE MUSTANG

 ABOVE: This 1969 Firebird Convertible presents a fine example of a 1st-Gen Firebird.

 The First-Generation of Pontiac Firebird runs from 1967 through the 1969 model years.
 The ’67 and ’68 were very close in appearance, sharing almost everything cosmetically, with only the most subtle differences.
 The biggest was that the ’67 has side vent windows and the ’68 did not.
 The ’68 had flow-through ”Astro Ventilation”

 which included eye-socket air vents in the dash.
-The ’68 got side marker lights, the OHC 6 went from 3.8 liters to 4.1 liters, and the 326 small block V8 was bored out to a 350.
+The ’68 got side marker lights, the OHC 6 went from 3.8 liters to 4.1 liters, and the 326 cubic inch V8 was bored out to a 350.
 But in 1969, the Firebird was completely reskinned, along with its sister-car the Chevy Camaro

 for a new look, even though it was essentially the same car underneath.
 The Trans Am was introduced for the first time in 1969, selling just 689 coupes and 8 convertibles (talk about rare).
 The ’69 model year was a long one for the Firebird, but it didn’t help sales, at only 87,708 total units.